chisfy/SQL-Backend-MVC/README.md

 - Error handling, it's been a good introduction into how handle errors, what checks you can put to ensure requests are being handled correctly and the appropriate response for when there is an error. <br>
 - Using Express and how it's used to run a server. <br>
 - Familiarising myself with the process of API requests, how to send an object over and how to handle server crashes.
+- Testing, knowledge of how to structure tests, what assertions to make and improved understanding of how my server works and runs!
 </p>

 ## 💭 Reflections